DevTenor/Authentication/README.md

 ## Authenticaction service 🌱

-Service for client authorization and registration, written in Spring Boot.
+Client authorization and registration service, written in Spring Boot.

 > [!TIP]
 > You can run enitre application on local machine by address http://localhost:5173.
 Enough to execute docker compose file.